-The Council operates under a committee structure with a Policy and Performance Committee and a Finance and Resources Committee to govern policy development, performance and spending.
-There are five policy committees which, alongside the Planning Committee and the Licencing and Appeals Committee, are designed to drive progress on the key objectives in the Corporate Plan:
+During 2022/23, the Council moved from operating under a Committee system of governance to a new Cabinet structure to govern policy development, corporate performance management and spending, with Cabinet Members responsible for different portfolios.
+This, alongside the Planning Committee and the Licencing and Appeals Committee are designed to drive progress on the key objectives in the Corporate Plan.